Lymph Drainage Therapy

 in Paris, France.

-Lymph Drainage Therapy is now recognized as a primary tool in lymphedema management.
-Therapists receive certification through special classes conducted by various organizations (including Dr. Vodder School International) specializing in MLD.
+Lymph Drainage Therapy is now recognized as a primary tool in Lymphedema management.
+Therapists receive certification through special classes conducted by various organizations (including Dr. Vodder School International) specializing in MLD/CDT.

-The initial assessment includes measurement of the limbs, affected and unaffected, teaching about lymphedema and the precautions to reduce the risk of infection and/or swelling as well as skin care and exercise.
+The initial assessment involves measurement of the limbs, to compare volume of the affected and unaffected limbs.
+It also includes teaching about Lymphedema and the precautions to reduce the risk of infection and/or swelling as well as skin care and exercise.

 Treatment is most successful if administered on a regular basis.
 Treatment along with compression wrapping is provided to reduce volume to the affected limb.